ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 Contributing back to Ansible
 ============================

-If you would like to contribute to the main Ansible repository by adding a new feature or fixing a bug, `create a fork <https://help.github.com/articles/fork-a-repo/>`_ of the Ansible repository and develop against a new feature branch using the ``devel`` branch as a starting point.
+If you would like to contribute to ``ansible-base`` by adding a new feature or fixing a bug, `create a fork <https://help.github.com/articles/fork-a-repo/>`_ of the ansible/ansible repository and develop against a new feature branch using the ``devel`` branch as a starting point.
 When you you have a good working code change, you can submit a pull request to the Ansible repository by selecting your feature branch as a source and the Ansible devel branch as a target.

-If you want to contribute your module back to the upstream Ansible repo, review our :ref:`submission checklist <developing_modules_checklist>`, :ref:`programming tips <developing_modules_best_practices>`, and :ref:`strategy for maintaining Python 2 and Python 3 compatibility <developing_python_3>`, as well as information about :ref:`testing <developing_testing>` before you open a pull request.
+If you want to contribute a module to an :ref:`Ansible collection <contributing_maintained_collections>`, review our :ref:`submission checklist <developing_modules_checklist>`, :ref:`programming tips <developing_modules_best_practices>`, and :ref:`strategy for maintaining Python 2 and Python 3 compatibility <developing_python_3>`, as well as information about :ref:`testing <developing_testing>` before you open a pull request.

 The :ref:`Community Guide <ansible_community_guide>` covers how to open a pull request and what happens next.